-For the first 4 weeks after the injections it is critical to avoid anti-inflammatory medications (eg. Aspirin, Advil, Motrin, ibuprofen, Aleve, or Celebrex).
+For the first 6 weeks after the injections it is recommended to avoid anti-inflammatory medications (eg. Advil, Motrin, ibuprofen, Aleve or Celebrex).
 These will interfere with the healing response.
 Tylenol (acetaminophen) is allowed.
 Your physician may also prescribe pain medication.

-Your doctor will discuss any physical activity restrictions you may have following an injection in addition to a rehab course which may include physical therapy.
+Your doctor will discuss any physical activity restrictions you may have following an injection.